web-platform-tests/wpt/docs/writing-tests/reftest-tutorial.md

     $ git fetch git@github.com:web-platform-tests/wpt.git

-Next, create a new branch named `reftest-for-bdo` from that revision:
+Next, we need a place to store the change set we're about to author.
+Here's how to create a new git branch named `reftest-for-bdo` from the revision of WPT we just downloaded:

     $ git checkout -b reftest-for-bdo FETCH_HEAD